ekut-es/hannah/grid_search/README.md

         - ##### Default value for string-based settings
             Syntax:
             `<hyperparameter name>;str;<value #1>;...;<value #n>`
+            Please note, that possible values for these settings are represented in the according config structure in the classes directory.
+If an option isnt constrained to a set of predefined values, there is a file called "customstrings.marker" in the belonging classes directory.
+This indicates that the values can be freely chosen.
+E.g., this can be used to pass YAML config files for the option "compress".

         - ##### Default value for boolean-based settings
             Syntax: